dnyanshwalwadkar/Test-case-Prioterization-using-Genetic-Algorithm/README.md

 sotware is very time consuming.
 In this project we are prioritizing test case scenarios by identifying the critical path clusters using genetic algorithm.

+we also compared the following algorithm results with genetic algortihm results and plotted graphs which you can see in one of foleder in repository
+1. Hill climbing
+    i] Internal Swap
+    ii] Exeternal Swap
+2. Random Search
+3. Whale Optimisation

 # Method
 The test case scenarios are deliverd from the UML activity diagram and state chart digram.
 Tesing efficiency is optimized by applying the genetic algorithm on the test data.